anothertechs/anothertechs/src/blogs/programming/neural-network/cn/index.md

 2. Another issue is that number of trainable parameter grows rapidly.
 Because of this trainning slows down or became practically impossible.
 3. Fully connected neural network can be easily exposed to overfitting

-Convolutional Neural Network(or CNN) can solve this problem by finding correlations between adjacent input between dataset(eg. image or time series).
+Convolutional Neural Network (or CNN) can solve this problem by finding correlations between adjacent input between dataset (eg. image or time series).
 This means that not every node in the network is connected to every other node in the next layer and this cut down number of weight parameter required to be trained in the model.

-## How Convolutional Network works
+## How Convolutional Neural Network (CNN) works

 According to wikipedia a **convolution** is a operation between to function the produce third function expression how the shape of one modified by the other.
 In convolutional neural network this means that we move a window or filter across the image being studied.
 We can imagine this as a 2x2(or 3x3) filter sliding accross all the available nodes/ pixels in the input image.

 ![CNN](typical_cnn.webp)

-Now let's look at some of the important term used in CNN
+Now let's look at some of the important term used in convolutional nerual network (CNN)

+## Components of Convolutional Neural Network (CNN)

 ### Feature mapping (or activation map)